craigchamplin/Distortion-Sequence-Matching/README.md

 # Distortion Sequence Matching
- Code and data supporting the paper "Distortion-guided sequence matching for comparing pipeline inspections", AGPL-3.0-or-later
+Code and data supporting the paper "Deterministic Sequence Matching for Pipeline Inspection Run Comparisons" in the *International Journal of Pressure Vessels and Piping*

+**By:** Craig L. Champlin (cchampli@mines.edu) and Salman Mohagheghi

+**of:** The Colorado School of Mines in Golden, Colorado, USA

+License: AGPL-3.0-or-later